d/orca-notes/RefPtr.md

 "Managing a pointee's lifetime" best manifests itself through through the owner calling `Release()`

-## Values
-A value refers to the "content" or meaning that occupies the address of an object.
-42 is a value.
-The string `"hello world"` is a value.

 # Examples

 ## Example of a function taking ownership of one of its parameters: